rishabh-bector/MarkovText/README.md

 http://markovtext.ml

-The Markov Chain code is written and Go and compiled to WebAssembly, which is then called by the React App.
+The Markov Chain code is written in Go and compiled to WebAssembly, which is then called by the React App.